Flores says he won’t drop lawsuit even if hired as coach

 “That gives me more confidence that we made the right decision here and that we need to continue to fight for that change,” Flores said.

-AP Pro Football Writer Rob Maaddi and AP Sports Writers Will Graves and Tom Canavan contributed.
+AP Pro Football Writers Rob Maaddi and Barry Wilner and AP Sports Writers Will Graves, Larry Lage and Tom Canavan contributed.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL